My notes from the Gary Illyes Q&A @ Bay Area Search

 A: Let me answer how it works for universal results, e.g. map packs that come from the map repository.
 At that level, it’s clicking on the search results page.
 Say, someone searches for ”Deadpool trailer” and they’re not satisfied with the results.
 They then click on the video tab.
 That’s a hint for us.
 When this happens thousands of times, a video pack appears.

-As for ranking locally or on a metro level (Gary worked on that team for quiet some time), it goes down mostly to signals you’re in control of (especially on the metro level).
+As for ranking locally or on a metro level (Gary worked on that team for quite some time), it goes down mostly to signals you’re in control of (especially on the metro level).

 A: Gary actually rewrote the hreflang parsing a couple of years ago [together with Christoph].
 They sat for weeks in a room to come up with something easier but couldn’t.
 Hreflang is already the most basic thing you can do.
 You indicate sibling pages from one page to another.
 It’s simple and readable.

-“Bill Hunt is one of the best hreflang expert I know.
+“Bill Hunt is one of the best hreflang experts I know.
 I tell him ‘if you have a better idea, I’m absolutely open to it.’
 But we couldn’t come up with something simpler.”

 It’s a pain for us internally because the clusters use a lot of space.
 For example, Facebook uses up Petabytes for all their sites in various languages.